tektoncd/cli/docs/cmd/tkn_task_list.md

 ## tkn task list

-Lists tasks in a namespace
+Lists Tasks in a namespace

 ***Aliases**: ls*